-Bifolding doors, often otherwise known as bi-fold doors or simply folding doors, are a set of doors that can be used for both external and internal openings, which slide open an closed along a track that sits either above or below the doors themselves, and fold in or out on one another in order to open up a space.
+External bifold doors, often otherwise known as external folding sliding doors, are a set of doors which slide open and closed along a track, and fold in or out on one another in order to open up a space.
 In external applications they are generally used in kitchens, living rooms or conservatories to lead into a garden or patio area, and act as a more natural gateway to the outdoors.
-This is due to the use of glazing, with most bi-fold doors made up primarily of double-glazed glass, which is set in a number of wooden, aluminium or UPVC frames.
+This is due to the doors primarily consisting of large glass panels which is set in a number of oak, aluminium or UPVC frames.

 Whilst this will depend very much on your garden (or patio area), the main benefit of an external bifolding door setup is the view it will give those sitting inside.
 If you’ve spent hundreds of pounds and hours prettying up your garden, then surely you want to actually spend time admiring it?
-This is easier said than one in Britain, where the winters are long and harsh and the summers are lukewarm at best.
-It’s something of a cliché, perhaps, to say that bifolding doors really “bring the outside in,” but as far as we’re concerned, it’s a cliché for a reason!
+This is easier said than done in Britain, where the winters are long and harsh and the summers are lukewarm at best.
+It’s something of a cliché, perhaps, to say that bifolding doors really “bring the outside in”.
 The other major advantage, that is often overlooked, is the increased security offered by decent bifolding doors.
 It’s a sad fact that most home invaders will access your home from the rear, so it’s paramount that any rear entrance to your home is as secure as possible.
-Bi-fold doors can be fitted with a multi-point locking system and reinforced glass, so they are much more difficult to break into than conventional single leaf doors or sliding doors.
-The flexibility is also a big boon, as they are manufactured in various sizes and can even be built to a bespoke size, and they are easy to clean, especially UPVC and aluminium doors.
-This might be an even more valid benefit if you live in an area that sees a lot of harsh weather.
-Finally, bi-folding doors can be installed flush with your floor, which means less chance of tripping, so they are great for families with small children and accident prone adults!
+External bifold doors can be fitted with a multi-point locking system and reinforced glass, so they are much more difficult to break into than other doors.
+The flexibility is also a big bonus, as they are manufactured in various sizes and can even be built to a bespoke size.
+They are also easy to clean, especially UPVC and aluminium doors.
+Finally, bifolding doors can be installed flush with your floor, which means less chance of tripping, so they are great for families with small children and accident prone adults!

 Thermal Efficiency and Security